KasparEtter/ef1p/pages/internet/internet.md

 The browser fetches them via separate HTTP requests.
 The body of the response is not limited to text-based formats, any files can be transferred via HTTP.
-Thanks to the `Content-Length` header, binary files don't need to be [escaped](#text-based-protocols).
+Thanks to the `Content-Length` header field, binary files don't need to be [escaped](#text-based-protocols).
 Every modern browser includes powerful
 [developer tools](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_are_browser_developer_tools),
 with which you can inspect the requests it made:

 {% include image.md source="developer-tools.png" caption="The network tab in [Chrome's developer tools](https://developers.google.com/web/tools/chrome-devtools) shows you the resources the browser loaded in order to render the visited page.
-If you click on one of the resources, you see details, such as its request method and the IP address with the port number of the server, on the right." scaled="true" themed="true" %}
+If you click on one of the resources, you see details, such as its request method and the IP address with the port number of the server, on the right." themed="true" caption-max-width="860" %}

 If you are familiar with the [command-line interface](https://en.wikipedia.org/wiki/Command-line_interface) of your operating system,